Herbst appliance versus Mara appliance

 You may hear your child say “I cannot eat with this in my mouth.”
 This is not true – they just can’t eat like they used to.
 The bite will be different and some teeth will not touch initially.
 We recommend a soft diet for the first few days.
 This will allow for a transition period will the child adapts to their new chewing style.
 Frustration while first wearing a herbst appliance is normal, so stick in there!
 After a few weeks the child should be back to a normal orthodontic diet.

 What is the best way to adapt to a herbst?

 It will be natural for your child’s tongue and mouth to be curious to this new appliance.
 Try to encourage them NOT to play with it with their fingers or tongue.
 Encourage them to allow it to work and not fight it!
 Tell them not to try to force the jaw into positions that are hard to get to.
 In short, DON’T MESS WITH IT!

 What problems may arise while wearing a herbst appliance?

-There are two problems which may arise from the Herbst appliance.
+There are a few problems which may arise from the Herbst appliance.
 The first is ulcer formation on the inside of the cheek, which usually occurs from sucking on the appliance arms.
 Since we use a telescoping herbst appliance, the arms will pinch the cheek if the patient sucks their cheeks in.
 A child must make a conscious effort to not start or to stop this habits.

 The second problem is the appliance becoming loose or uncemented from the teeth.
 Your child should be able to open wide enough to eat anything large or yawn when sleepy.
 However, if they “pop” the herbst appliance by popping their jaw, it will become loose as the muscles are much stronger than the orthodontic glue!
 This should not happen with proper care and attention and following the appropriate orthodontic diet.

 How long will the Herbst be worn?
 Do children wear braces with a Herbst?